realadammatthew/humbleberger/src/copy/what-is-humanity.md

 To be human is to be **made in God’s image**.
 But we are also broken—and that’s why we need a Savior.

-Through **Jesus the Messiah**, we are not just forgiven; we are made whole.
+Through **Yeshua the Messiah**, we are not just forgiven; we are made whole.
 He shows us what humanity was meant to be.
 And when we follow Him, we begin to become more like Him—more fully alive, more fully human.

 > “See what kind of love the Father has given us, that we should be called children of God—and that is what we are!”
 > *(1 John 3:1)*